October 20, 2020

 Rover-Time Halloween Safety Tips

-Much like the Fourth of July, Halloween is a holiday that is fun for owners but not necessarily for their pets.
-With many people practicing social distancing and avoiding large gatherings, this year will be a little different but there are still some precautions you should take.
+Much like the Fourth of July, Halloween is fun is a holiday for owners but not necessarily for their pets.
+With the easing of COVID-19 lockdowns, this year will be a little less restrictive than last year, but there are still some precautions you should take.
 Plus, October is National Animal Safety and Protection Month, so here are some Halloween safety tips to keep you and Fido safe!

 The number one thing all children care about during Halloween is, of course, candy!
 But most candies can cause major digestion issues for your dog.
 Here are common Halloween candies to look out for.